sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 ![](./images/dash-tunnel-learning.svg)

-To address this problem, the source information of each encap **MUST** be saved in te flow and compared during flow match.
+To address this problem, the source information of each encap **MUST** be saved in the flow and compared during flow match.
 These information should no be part of the key, but whenever they change, we should reprocess the packet and update the saved reverse tunnel in the existing flow.

 ##### 5.5.2.2.
 Asymmetrical encap handling